kiitdev/kiit-site/docs/foundations/kiit-result.md

 ### Goals

-Returning `null` for "not found" loses the reason, and throwing for expected, recoverable failures (validation, a conflict, an unauthorized caller) is expensive and easy to over- or under-catch. kiit-result is a `Result<T, E>` that composes the usual monadic operations with kiit-codes' closed status taxonomy instead of a bespoke or numeric status of its own — `Success` carries a `Passed` status, `Failure` carries a `Failed` status, and builders map each common case to its matching category (`restricted()` gives `Restricted.DENIED`, `invalid()` gives `Invalid.INVALID_VALUE`) without hand-rolling a status object at every call site.
+Returning `null` for "not found" loses the reason, and throwing for expected, recoverable failures (validation, a conflict, an unauthorized caller) is expensive and easy to over- or under-catch. kiit-result is a `Result<T, E>` that composes the usual monadic operations with kiit-codes' closed status taxonomy instead of a bespoke or numeric status of its own. `Success` carries a `Passed` status, `Failure` carries a `Failed` status, and builders map each common case to its matching category (`restricted()` gives `Restricted.DENIED`, `invalid()` gives `Invalid.INVALID_VALUE`) without hand-rolling a status object at every call site.

 Modeling an operation this way means answering four separable questions, not one: did it work (`Success<T>` or `Failure<E>`), what kind of outcome was it (`status: Status`), what went wrong specifically (the `Failure` branch's `error: E`), and what was being done and under what circumstances (an optional `action: Action?`).